Phoenix Slip and Fall Lawyer

 Who May Be Liable in a Slip and Fall Case?

-In slip and fall cases in Phoenix, AZ, there are a variety of different possible liable parties.
+In slip and fall cases in Phoenix, Arizona, there are a variety of different possible liable parties.
 In some cases, it may even be that more than one party is liable for your injuries.
 What primarily constitutes liability in a slip and fall case is being responsible for the property being functional, free from hazards, or free from unidentified risks.
-Some of the possible liable parties include:

-• Businesses – Commercial property is often the responsibility of the business that operates on the property, and they have a responsibility to promptly address hazards that could lead to customers slipping and falling.
+• Businesses.
+Commercial property is often the responsibility of the business that operates on the property, and they have a responsibility to promptly address hazards that could lead to customers slipping and falling.

-• Property Owner – The owner of the property may be responsible for making changes or repairs to a location that creates risky conditions.
+• Property Owner.
+The owner of the property may be responsible for making changes or repairs to a location that creates risky conditions.

-• Property Occupier – Someone who doesn’t own but occupies a property, such as a landlord or a tenant, may be the party responsible for the upkeep of the property.
+• Property Occupier.
+Someone who doesn’t own but occupies a property, such as a landlord or a tenant, may be the party responsible for the upkeep of the property.

-• Property Management – In some cases, property owners, landlords, and even tenants will work with a property management company to oversee the property and make sure regular maintenance is done.
+• Property Management.
+In some cases, property owners, landlords, and even tenants will work with a property management company to oversee the property and make sure regular maintenance is done.
 If an injury happens because of their failure to do so, then they may be a liable party.

-• Maintenance Companies or Contractors – In other situations, a third party is contracted to provide certain routine maintenance services.
+• Maintenance Companies or Contractors.
+In other situations, a third party is contracted to provide certain routine maintenance services.
 Failure to do so properly could lead to liability for a slip and fall injury.

-• Government Entities – If the slip and fall happens on government property, then it’s possible that the government entity responsible for that particular property could be liable.
+• Government Entities.
+If the slip and fall happens on government property, then it’s possible that the government entity responsible for that particular property could be liable.

 Proving Liability in a Phoenix Slip and Fall Case